 Tip #5: Try a controller

-Now that Fortnite Mobile has announced controller support, it’s a good idea to take advantage of it.
-Not only will it make your touchscreen HUD obsolete, but you’ll massively increase your gameplay with a dedicated controller.
+Now that Fortnite Mobile has announced controller support, it’s a good idea to try it out.
+Not only will it make your touchscreen HUD obsolete, but you might prefer using a controller instead of a touchscreen.

 Note: I use, and recommend, a claw grip if you’re using a controller.
 Always keep your thumb on the right stick, index finger on the buttons and middle finger on the triggers.
 You’ll never have the problem of switching between aiming and jumping.

 Tip #6: Keep up with official Patch Notes